 White papers and eBooks that are freely accessible on the web will be found and indexed by search engines, potentially increasing your rankings on SERPs.
 If it's behind a gate, on the other hand, web crawlers that follow links on your site simply won't find it.

-An important exception to this is if you use digital publications, you can optionally set them up to allow crawlers through even if it has a gate!
+An important exception to this is if you use interactive white papers, you can optionally set them up to allow crawlers through even if it has a gate!

 Clever Options You May Not Have Considered